terzaterza/emblib/README.md

 # emblib

-C++ wrapper library for embedded development.
+C++ library for embedded development.

-Intended to provide a unified interface to different underlying library implementations with common functionality.
-Allows writing platform independent code, and providing hardware specific drivers on board bring-up.
-Only static allocation used.
-Library dependencies can be customized or auto configured with default settings through CMake.
+Intended to provide a consistent API to different hardware and software components, to enable writing platform-independent code.
+Provides wrappers for common dependencies such as math or RTOS libraries, Eigen and FreeRTOS implementations are provided.
+Standard libraries are used lightly, for headers like \<cstdint\> or \<functional\>, and dynamic allocation is completely avoided.
+Underlying library dependencies (such as FreeRTOS) can be configured in parent projects through CMake or auto configured with default settings by emblib.

-Some interfaces:
+Some APIs:
+- Drivers
+    - Serial (char) devices - I2C, SPI
+    - Sensors - Accelerometer, Gyro
+    - GPIO
 - RTOS
     - Mutex
     - Task (Thread)